AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-wsl2.md

     ```

 1. WSL2 will now install.
-Along the way, you may get prompts asking if you allow the app to make changes to your device.
-Always click "Yes" when you see these prompts.

 1. Once WSL2 has finished installing, open the new Ubuntu app if it does not open automatically.
     - Ubuntu should prompt you to create a username and password which represent your WSL2 credentials.